The Carolina Dog: Unraveling the Mysteries of America's Ancient Canine Companion

 Is a Carolina Dog a Mixed Breed?

 Carolina Dogs are a distinct breed with a long history.
-While they may have interbred with other dogs in their journey through time, they are recognized as a breed with unique characteristics.
+While they may have interbred with other dogs in their journey through time, they are recognised as a breed with unique characteristics.

 Do Carolina Dogs Still Exist?